Beki Tovey knows she probably won’t be an Olympian, but she’ll never let asthma get in the way of being active.

-The unpredictable British weather can make it pretty difficult to know what to wear when you go for a run, but I would always suggest wearing multiple layers.
-The early morning of the race day might be a little chilly so any extra warmth will avoid potential breathing issues in the cold.
+The unpredictable British weather can make it tricky to know what to wear when you go for a run.
+Still, I would always suggest wearing multiple layers.
+The early morning of the race day might be a little chilly, so any extra warmth will avoid potential breathing issues in the cold.
 You can then remove layers as you warm up.

-If you happen to lose your top layer, don’t worry too much.
-Lots of races will take discarded clothing and donate it to charity too – so it’s a win-win situation!
+If you happen to lose your top layer, don't worry too much.
+Many races will take discarded clothing and donate it to charity – so it's a win-win situation.

 Manage your expectations

-Running with asthma can be a challenge, so you should be proud of the fact that you’re getting out there!
-If you feel like you’re having an off day, then cut yourself some slack.
+Running with asthma can be a challenge, so you should be proud you’re getting out there!
+If you feel like you're having an off day, cut yourself some slack.
 Appreciate that you might not be busting out a personal best and focus on (safely) finishing the race.

 If I need to catch my breath, I often walk up the hills and run the rest.
-Although if you are truly struggling with asthma symptoms that day, you shouldn’t force yourself to run at all.
+Although if you are genuinely struggling with asthma symptoms that day, you shouldn't force yourself to run.
 A race should never be completed at the expense of your health.

 Focus on the positives